Operation Purple Martin: Operation

 The operation began on 1 March 1969 with the 3rd Battalion, 4th Marines sweeping north of Firebase Russell, the 2nd Battalion, 4th Marines moving north of Firebase Neville and the 1st Battalion, 4th Marines clearing the area north of Elliot Combat Base.
 On 2 March 1969 as the 1/4 Marines moved to reopen Landing Zone Mack they were hit by PAVN mortar fire but seized the summit of Mack by mid-morning, however the Marines were then hit by mortar fire causing numerous casualties and forcing them from the summit.
 With bad weather limiting air support the Marines dug in and were subjected to small arms and mortar fire.
 On the afternoon of 5 March following an artillery barrage the Marines assaulted the summit of Mack clearing numerous PAVN bunkers.

 On 9 March Company G 2/4 Marines moved to reopen Landing Zone Catapult 4 km north of Firebase Neville overlooking the Cam Lộ valley.
 The PAVN defended the former Landing Zone and were only slowly dislodged from their positions, due to bad weather air support was unavailable to the Marines who had to rely exclusively on artillery support.
 By 10 March the Marines penetrated the PAVN defenses and engaged in a daylong battle with the defenders.
 On 11 March the PAVN counterattacked the Marine positions and 4 Marines were killed of which 3 were killed by friendly fire.
 When the Marines finally secured the area they found 24 PAVN dead.

 On 13 March the Marines moved along the ridgeline from Landing Zone Mack to retake Landing Zone Sierra which had been abandoned 2 months earlier and was now used by the PAVN to mortar Marine positions.
-Company I led the attack on Sierra and found that the PAVN were dug in in well-prepared bunkers, the landing zone was secured by the afternoon for the loss of 10 Marines and 23 PAVN killed.
+Company I led the attack on Sierra and found that the PAVN were dug into well-prepared bunkers, the landing zone was secured by the afternoon for the loss of 10 Marines and 23 PAVN killed.
 On 14 March the PAVN shot down a CH-46D 'Sea Knight' helicopter of HMM-161 with a B40 rocket grenade as it conducted a resupply and medical evacuation mission, killing 12 Marines and 1 Navy corpsman and the PAVN then launched a counterattack on the LZ which was beaten back.